January 20, 2022

-Not to be confused with macaroni, maccarruni in Italy takes on a few different shapes, but in general it tends to be a thicker pasta.
-Puglia is actually known more for its orecchiette, but other pastas, such as maccarruni can be found throughout kitchens in the region as well.
-This particular recipe comes from Nonna Tetta of our Cooking and Hiking Between the Seas trip, and features ingredients in abundance in Puglia, especially fava beans, and olives.
+Not to be confused with macaroni, maccarruni in Italy takes on a few different shapes, but in general it tends to be a thicker type of pasta.
+Puglia is actually known more for its “orecchiette,” or ear-shaped pasta, but other pastas, such as maccarruni can be found throughout kitchens in the region as well.
+This particular recipe features ingredients in abundance in Puglia, especially fava beans and olives.
 After all, its said that Puglia has over 60 million olive trees!

 Visit our website to discover more about Puglia cooking vacations.